aimclub/FEDOT/docs/source/basics/tabular_data.rst

-Classification and regression for tabular data
+Tabular data in classification and regression task
 ==============================================